47z1Lu7h/47z1lu7h.github.io/_pages/about.md

 What if you are more than flesh and bone?
 Discover the profound truth that we are infinite, eternal beings experiencing a temporary human reality.
 Through ancient wisdom, quantum physics, and personal exploration, we uncover the limitless potential within us all.
 <br>

-## Recent Highlights
+### Recent Highlights

-    ´The Great Deception:´ A deep dive into how modern systems keep us distracted and asleep.
+- The Great Deception: A deep dive into how modern systems keep us distracted and asleep.
-    'Quantum Realities:' The science behind the multiverse and how our consciousness shapes reality.
+- Quantum Realities: The science behind the multiverse and how our consciousness shapes reality.
-    ´The Awakening Wave:´ Stories from individuals breaking free from the matrix and embracing their infinite nature.
+- The Awakening Wave: Stories from individuals breaking free from the matrix and embracing their infinite nature.